junxit/us-congress-code/title-25/chapter-14/sec-458aaa-10.md

 ## Source credit

 (Pub.
 L. 93–638, title V, § 511, as added Pub.
 L. 106–260, § 4, Aug.
 18, 2000, 114 Stat.
 726.)

-## Notes

-### References in Text

-This subchapter, referred to in subsec. (c), was in the original “this Act”, meaning Pub.
-L. 93–638, Jan.
-4, 1975, 88 Stat.
-2203, known as the Indian Self-Determination and Education Assistance Act, which is classified principally to this subchapter.
-For complete classification of this Act to the Code, see Short Title note set out under section 450 of this title and Tables.